pyOpenSci/handbook/_sources/reference/meeting-notes/executive-council/2024-executive-council-minutes.md.txt

 * Update on package peer review
   * 35 accepted, 16 in review, 2 presubmissions.
   * Packages are staying in the review stage longer.
-Now that more packages have been through review, there’s an opportunity to re-visit the peer review process, and identify which are the most important items and which might be more streamlined.
+Now that more packages have been through review, there’s an opportunity to revisit the peer review process, and identify which are the most important items and which might be more streamlined.
 * Update on training and events
   * Received positive feedback on PyCon sprint on LinkedIn, months after the event.
   * Fall Festival is an opportunity to pilot a larger event approach versus smaller ones for sustainability planning and access for learners.